matteo14c/HaploCoV/README.md

 <hr>

-# Some example Use Cases
+# Examples and Use Cases

 The folder useCases in the main repository provides a collection of files and examples that can be used to test HaploCoV for the identification of novel variants of SARS-CoV-2.
 Three use cases are provided, all associated with emergence of a VOC: